Reading time: 7 min.

 Can smoking trigger hair loss?

 Furthermore, smoking can cause DNA damage to hair follicles which can affect the hair growth cycle and reduce the circulation of blood around the body.
-This lack of circulation can starve hair follicles of the oxygen and nutrients they need to grow strong and healthy.
+Impaired blood flow can starve hair follicles of the oxygen and nutrients they need to grow strong and healthy.

 How does smoking cause hair loss?